moiseyalaev/Set-class-/README.md

 # Set-class-
 Creating the Set abstract data type from scratch

-Please read through the report file to see the structer and psuedocode of each method as well as the testing done with assert statements.
+Please read through the report file to see the structure and pseudocode of each method as well as the testing done with assert statements.